Is Clemson planning to sell alcohol at football, basketball games? Here’s what we know

 A Clemson athletic department spokesman told The State on Thursday that there are no changes to the school’s alcohol policy for sporting events — and no plans to change it in the immediate future.
 A university spokesperson also provided the following statement to The State:

-“The University, and its contracted vendor Aramark, is required to provide public notice as part of an approval process to request licenses to store alcohol for catering and special events at various locations around campus,” Clemson said in the statement.
+“The University, and its contracted vendor Aramark, is required to provide public notice as part of an approval process to request licenses to store alcohol for catering and special events at various locations around campus,” Clemson said.
 “There are no plans for retail sales of alcohol to individuals at these locations.”

 Clemson’s current alcohol policy